Galileo-dev/land-rs/docs/chapters/implementation/algorithm.typ

 #figure(
   image("../../assets/thrust_mass_chart.png", width: 80%),
-  caption: [*Thrust profile of the converged trajectory.* In the top left plot, the vehicle's vacuum thrust profile is shown, along
+  caption: [*Thrust profile of the converged trajectory.* the vehicle's vacuum thrust profile and the variables Γ and minimum and maximum thrust constraints are shown in the top left plot.
+In the top right plot, the thrust magnitude rate is shown
-    with the variable Γ, and the minimum and maximum thrust constraints.
-In the top right plot, the thrust magnitude rate is shown along with its minimum and maximum bounds.
-The bottom left plot shows the tilt angle of the commanded thrust vector, as well as the 15° maximum tilt limit.
+    along with its minimum and maximum bounds.
+The bottom left plot shows the commanded thrust vector's tilt angle and the 15° maximum tilt limit.
 Lastly, the bottom right plot shows the azimuth of the thrust vector.], ) <thrust_mass_chart>

 #figure(